 Be sure to save the container of finish so you will remember which coating you used for the next application.

 Part 3: A Clean Sweep for a Long Life

 Make sure all that hard work doesn’t go to waste.
 Keep up with easy maintenance chores to keep your deck in shape for the long haul.
 Here are a few fast tips that take just a few minutes every month:

 - Keep the deck clean.
 An effective solution is to rinse it down every 30 days with clean water.
 However, this may not be ideal in the current drought we are experiencing.
 Use an attachment on your hose to ensure that you use the least amount of water possible, or skip the water altogether and give your deck a good sweeping and wipe-down instead.

 - Keep excess water off the deck.
 Adjust sprinklers away from the decking.
 Install gutters along your house eaves if needed to keep water off as well.
 During the next rain storm, take note of any areas with pooling water.

 - Keep pots off the deck’s surface.
 Direct contact allows moisture from potted plants to transfer to the deck’s wood.
 Try using decorative plant stands or plastic trays that keep water contained.
 Avoid overwatering as well, as this excess water runs onto the deck and is wasted.
 Plus, it’s better for your plants!

 - Keep debris out of gaps between the deck boards.
 This causes decay.

 - Establish a regular deck maintenance schedule.
 Examine the deck’s structure closely every year including underneath.

-When doing any type of deck construction, be sure you understand and follow building codes and rely on the help of an experienced professional.
+When doing any type of deck restoration or construction, be sure you understand and follow building codes and rely on the help of an experienced home design, build, and remodel professional.
 Good luck!